What is a Public Private Partnership?

 As mentioned above, over 30 states have adopted some form of P3 legislation.
 Within the last year, D.C., Georgia & Maryland enacted P3 laws, states like Ohio & Alabama updated their statute to provide further clarification, and Arkansas & California have legislation pending*.

 For the last few years, The American Subcontractors Association (ASA), in partnership with the National Association of Surety Bond Producers (NASBP) and The Surety & Fidelity Association of America (SFAA), has released a helpful reference guide “Public-Private Partnership Laws in the States, including Surety Bond Requirements.”
-(You can find the most recent edition here.)

 Be Cautious: Carefully review P3 legislation, as it may not mandate that the private entity, contracting for the public project, should obtain a payment bond.